-Meanwhile, though, early-stage preparation of the 50-acre building site — including a push toward completion of the hospital’s five-level parking garage — continues in the sprawling construction zone at the southwest corner of Carling Avenue and Preston Street.
+Meanwhile, though, early-stage preparation of the 50-acre building site — including a push toward completion no later than 2026 of the hospital’s five-level parking garage — continues in the sprawling construction zone at the southwest corner of Carling Avenue and Preston Street.

 In March, crews made significant progress laying down essential groundwork for the new campus.
-The Ottawa Hospital (TOH), Infrastructure Ontario and the Ontario Ministry of Health are all involved in a project initially budgeted for $2.8 billion.
+The Ottawa Hospital, Infrastructure Ontario and the Ontario Ministry of Health are all involved in a project initially budgeted for $2.8 billion.

-Still, construction of the parking garage is progressing smoothly, with two main sections now taking shape, according to a recent update provided by The Ottawa Hospital.
+Still, construction of the parking garage is progressing smoothly, with two main sections now taking shape, according to a recent update provided by the hospital.

 The east side, located near Preston Street and Prince of Wales Drive, has four above-ground levels.
 The west side, still under construction, will feature five levels — one below ground and four above.